Kaashif-145/E-Commerce-Webiste-/README.md

 # E-Commerce-Webiste-
-Primo Gadgets is a modern E-Commerce website for gadget sales with features like product listings, cart system, and responsive design.
+Primo Gadgets is a modern E-Commerce website for gadget sales with features like product listings, cart system.